TobiasNetzer/kicad-assembly-drawing-generator/README.md

 - Simply select and sort the layers you want shown in your assembly drawing
 - Layer properties can be configured to your liking for each layer separately

-Configure `output`:
+Configure `Output`:
 - A `Assembly Drawing` folder containing the expported files will be created in the output directory
-- Manually select a scale factor or use the auto scaling option
+- Select a scale factor or use the auto scaling option
 - Select files to export

 Make sure to save your configuration once you're happy with it!